alejandronanga/alejandronanga.github.io/_pages/portfolio.md

 A POC for Thermo Fisher Scientific's Pharma Services Group.
 Based on CAD data and photographic references, an optimized reproduction of a vial washer for pharmaceutical plants was created, and a training for the Hololens 2 was implemented for the Washer operators.

 In this project, my role consisted of: retopology of CAD files, 3D modeling, texturing and animating.
-Altoura was responsible of its implementation.
+Altoura was responsible of its implementation and project management, following Agile principles.

 You can watch a demo run on the training <a href="https://vimeo.com/501898364">here</a>.